OFFER ENDS: Save Up To £300 On Your Orthodontic Treatment + Free Teeth Whitening!

 If you have a removable appliance, it is best to take it out before any sport and put it back in straight after.

 If you cannot remove your brace, use a mouthguard to protect the brace and your teeth.
 We offer custom-fitted mouthguards.
-Learn more by clicking below or speak to our friendly Reception team.

 Eating with braces